sujato/drafts/general-introduction.md

 While these aspects of the cosmology were shared, the details differed in both theory and practice.

-Jain and Brahmanical theory proposed that transmigration was undergone by a soul or self (<i>ātman</i> or <i>jīva</i>) which could attain freedom.
-For the Jains, the individual soul would attain an eternal purity and bliss.
-For the most sophisticated brahmins, individual self would realize its true nature as identical with the divine cosmos itself.
+Jain and Brahmanical theory proposed that transmigration was undergone by a soul or self which could attain freedom.
+For the Jains, the individual soul (<i>jīva</i>) attains eternal purity and bliss.
+For the most sophisticated among the brahmins, the individual self (<i>ātman</i>) realizes its true nature as identical with the divinity that is the cosmos itself (Sanskrit: *tat tvam asi*; Pali: *eso hasmasmi*).

 The Buddha rejected all such metaphysical notions of self or soul.
 Instead, he explained transmigration as an ongoing process of changing conditions, formulated as the famous twelve links of dependent origination (<i>paṭicca samuppāda</i>).

-In the practical application of their theory, Jains believed that the way to salvation was to firstly avoid harming any sentient beings, even unintentionally, and then to burn off past <i>kamma</i> through painful austerities.
+In the practical application of their theory, Jains believed that the way to salvation was to firstly avoid harming any sentient beings, even unintentionally, and then to burn off past <i>kamma</i> through painful self-mortfication.
+Such practices are described frequently and in detail, attesting to their prominence in early Indian spiritual life.

 The brahmins, as seen in the suttas, did not have such a clear and unambiguous path to a highest goal, and indeed are depicted as arguing among themselves as to the correct path.
 This reflects the historical situation, where the earlier, simpler, and more worldly goals of Vedic Brahmanism were growing into a more sophisticated Upanishadic form.

+For the Upanishads, the key to salvation was understanding.
+It is only one who understands the rituals and philosophies correctly (*ya evam veda*) that will experience their full benefit.
+In the centuries prior to the Buddha, this path of wisdom had developed into a profound contemplative culture, expressed in the ecstatic and mystical passages of the Upanishads.

 The Buddha shared the Jain concern for avoiding harm, but rejected the practice of extreme austerities.
 Rather than bodily torment, he emphasized mental development.

-Certain Brahmanical lineages had developed meditation to a high degree before the Buddha, but meditative states were still conceived in metaphysical terms.
-The Buddha adopted such meditations for their value in purifying the mind, but interpreted them in purely psychological terms.
+Certain Brahmanical lineages had developed meditation to a high degree, but meditative states were still conceived in metaphysical terms.
+The Buddha adopted such meditations for their value in purifying the mind, but interpreted them in purely psychological terms, rejecting metaphysics entirely.

 One of the benefits of advanced meditation was that a practitioner would develop the ability to perceive many past lives and many realms into which beings may be reborn.
 In this, we may distinguish between the core doctrinal texts, which typically speak of rebirth in general terms as good or bad destinies, and the narrative portions, which depicted the realms of rebirth in terms familiar from popular Indian cosmology.

 The early texts do not attempt to systematize these realms in any great detail.
 Indeed, the various deities and realms mentioned defy any simple categorization.
 Later Buddhism developed a theory of various realms, sometimes called the 31 planes of existence, but this does not fully represent the situation as found in the early texts.

 Here is general overview of the most important realms found in the suttas.
-All of these, even the most high, are impermanent and do not constitute true freedom.
+It is crucial to remember that, in the Buddhist view, all of these, even the most high, are impermanent and do not constitute true freedom.
+They are not some separate metaphysical plane of existence, but rather are mere stations that consciousness may spend some time in during its long journey.

-- **Brahmā realms:** The highest heavens, which correspond to attainments of absorption meditation (<i>jhāna</i>).
+- **Brahmā realms:** The highest heavens, which correspond to attainments of absorption meditation (<i>jhāna</i>), and may only be attained by *jhāna* practitioners.
 Certain of these realms (the Pure Abodes) may only be attained by non-returners, who have reached the third of the four stages of Awakening in Buddhism.
 - **Heavens of sensual pleasures:** Many of these are mentioned, most commonly the realm of the Thirty-Three, governed by Sakka.
-Various beings from Indian animist beliefs live in the lesser of these realms, including <i>yakkhas</i> (spirits), <i>nāgas</i> (dragons), <i>garudas</i> (phoenixes), and <i>gandhabbas</i> (fairies).
+Various beings from Indian animist beliefs are assigned to the lesser of these realms, including <i>yakkhas</i> (spirits), <i>nāgas</i> (dragons), <i>garudas</i> (phoenixes), and <i>gandhabbas</i> (fairies).
 - **Human realm:** The most important realm, where Buddhas appear and the spiritual path is taught.
 - **Lower realms:**  These include the animal realm, the ghost realm, and the hells.
 The realm of the <i>asuras</i>—titans or demons—is usually placed here in the later cosmologies, but the early texts seem to treat it as one of the heavens.